SockTrader/SockTrader/README.md

 ## Quick start

+### Dockerfile
 1. Clone the repository locally: `git clone https://github.com/SockTrader/SockTrader`
+2. Add trading bot configuration: `cp src/config.ts.dist src/config.ts `
+3. (optional) Edit `src/config.ts`
+4. Build docker image: `cd SockTrader && docker build -t socktrader .`
+5. Start container: `docker run socktrader --help`

+### Local scripts
+1. Clone the repository locally: `git clone https://github.com/SockTrader/SockTrader`
 2. Install dependencies: `cd SockTrader && npm install`
 3. Add trading bot configuration: `cp src/config.ts.dist src/config.ts `
-4. Edit `src/config.ts` if needed
+4. (optional) Edit `src/config.ts`
+5. Build project: `npm run build`
+6. Run SockTrader: `node ./build/index.js --help`
 5. Transform our candle data (BTC/USD Bitstamp) from `src/data` to a readable format in `build/data`: `npm run normalize`
 6. Run backtest with the normalized candles and the simple moving average strategy! `npm run backtest -- --candles=bitstamp_btcusd_1h --strategy=simpleMovingAverage`

-## Advanced

-Load your own candle data of a trading pair of your interest: [Create a candle normalizer in "src/data" folder](#normalize-raw-candles)

-Create your own strategy [Create your own strategy](#your-own-strategy)

-## Available scripts
+## Other available scripts
 - `npm run test` run jest test suite
-- `npm run backtest` start backtest scripts
-- `npm run normalize` start normalization process for all normalizers found in `src/data`
 - `npm run web-dev` start development webserver with nodemon for quick & easy development
 - `npm run web` start webserver.
 Can be used for "live reload" using websockets

+## Advanced
+Load your own candle data of a trading pair of your interest: [Create a candle normalizer in "src/data" folder](#normalize-raw-candles)

+Create your own strategy [Create your own strategy](#your-own-strategy)

 ## Normalize raw candles

 ### Add raw candle data
 Download raw candles from a trusted source in json or csv format and copy this file to the `src/data` folder.

 ### Create a candle normalizer
 A candle normalizer is a small utility script that is tightly coupled to a raw candle file.
 It will normalize the candles from a raw csv or json file and output them in a generic format in the `build/data` folder.
 This normalization process can be triggered by running: `npm run normalize`.